Estimating and understanding exponential random graph models: Background

-Alas, at present writing these procedures do not seem very useful.
+Alas, at present writing these procedures seem useful only for relatively small graphs.
+For bigger graphs, the run-time of the Monte Carlo algorithms become unpleasantly long.
 Snijders \cite{snijders09} and Handcock \cite{handcock} demonstrate this empirically with further discussion in \cite{snijders06}.
-One theoretical explanation for the poor performance of these techniques comes from the work of \citeauthor{bhamidi} \cite{bhamidi}.
-Most of the algorithms above require a sample from the model \eqref{21}.
-This is most often done by using a local Markov chain based on adding or deleting edges (via Metropolis or Glauber dynamics).
-These authors show that if the parameters are non-negative, then for large $n$, \begin{itemize} \item either the $p_\beta$ model is essentially the same as an \ER model (in which case the Markov chain mixes in $n^2\log n$ steps); \item or the Markov chain takes exponential time to mix. \end{itemize} Thus, in cases where the model is not essentially trivial, the Markov chains required to carry MCMLE procedures cannot be usefully run to stationarity.
+One theoretical explanation for the poor performance of these techniques comes from the work of Bhamidi et al. \cite{bhamidi}.
+Most of the algorithms above require a sample from the model (\ref{21}).
+This is most often done by using a local Markov chain based on adding or deleting edges via Metropolis or Glauber dynamics (Gibbs sampling).
+These authors show that if the parameters are nonnegative, then for large $n$, \begin{itemize} \item either the $p_\beta$ model is essentially the same as an Erd\H {o}s--R\'enyi model (in which case the Markov chain mixes in $n^2\log n$ steps); \item or the Markov chain takes exponential time to mix. \end{itemize} Thus, in cases where the model is not essentially trivial, the Markov chains required to carry MCMLE procedures cannot be usefully run to stationarity.

 Two other approaches to estimation are worth mentioning.
 The pseudo-likelihood approach of Besag \cite{besag75} is widely used because of its ease of implementation.
-Its properties are at best poorly understood: it does not directly maximize the likelihood and in empirical comparisions (see, e.g., \cite{corander}), has appreciably larger variability than the MLE.
+Its properties are at best poorly understood: it does not directly \mbox{maximize} the likelihood and in empirical comparisions (see, e.g., \cite{corander}), has appreciably larger variability than the MLE.
 Comets and Jan\v{z}ura \cite{cj98} prove consistency and asymptotic normality of the maximum pseudo-likelihood estimator in certain Markov random field models.
-Chatterjee \cite{chatterjee07} shows that it is consistent for estimating the temperature parameter of the Sherrington-Kirkpatrick model of spin glasses.
-The second approach is Snijders' \cite{snijders09} suggestion to use the Robbins--Monroe optimization procedure to compute solutions to the moment equations $E_\beta(T(G))=T(G^*)$ where $G^*$ is the observed graph.
+Chatterjee \cite {chatterjee07} shows that it is consistent for estimating the temperature parameter of the Sherrington--Kirkpatrick model of spin glasses.
+The second approach is Snijders' \cite{snijders09} suggestion to use the Robbins--Monro optimization procedure \cite{rm51} to compute solutions to the moment equations $E_\beta(T(G))=T(G^*)$ where $G^*$ is the observed graph.
 While promising, the approach requires generating points from $p_\beta$ for arbitrary $\beta$.
 The only way to do this at present is by MCMC and the results of \cite{bhamidi} suggest this may be impractical.